Ms. Caron Harris

-Haha I have never considered our beloved lady that way and I assure you I won’t be singing for you.
-Actually Bo when FATS was founded in 1992 by myself and my sister we were 2 ladies entering a male dominated industry and we needed a logo that would define us as ladies in the industry.
+Haha, I have never considered our beloved lady that way and I assure you I won’t be singing for you.
+Actually, when FATS was founded in 1992 by myself and my sister we were two ladies entering a male-dominated industry and we needed a logo that would define us as ladies in the industry.
 Everybody body knows that there is no greater caregiver in life than a mother.
-So ultimately our logo sets out to invoke the following feelings
+So ultimately our logo sets out to invoke the following ideas:

-2nd she carrying a container (your cargo) and as a mother would she will look after & care for your cargo as only a mother can.
+Second, she’s carrying a container (your cargo) and, as a mother would, she will look after and care for your cargo as only a mother can.

-3rd she is a fat (large) lady to tie up with our company name FATS and because as we always had the intention of being a dominant force within our industry.
+Third, she is a fat (large) lady to tie up with our company name, FATS, and because as we always had the intention of being a dominant force within our industry.

 When was your company established and are you the sole owner of the company?
 What is your headcount and your mainline of business?

-FATS was founded in 1992 and I am proud to say is now 26 years old and yes I am the sole owner, CEO and also 1 of the founding members.
+FATS was founded in 1992 and I am proud to say is now twenty-six years old, and yes I am the sole owner, CEO and also 1 of the founding members.

 Our core business has always been moving cargo into Sub-Saharan Africa by road utilising Durban as “The Gateway Into Africa”.
 However in an ever evolving industry this is not our exclusive unit of business.
 We have learnt over the years that in order to grow and further develop it was imperative to adapt our business to incorporate the full spectrum of logistical services.
 For example we recently were required to air freight cargo into South Africa and then truck it up to Botswana.
 Ultimately we are able to tailor our services to meet your requirements.